hpedrorodrigues/ADBe/INSTALLATION.md

   tar -C /opt/ -xvzf scala-2.11.7.tgz
 ```

-Add Scala to your $PATH by adding this line to .bashrc or .zshrc inside your home directory.
+Add Scala to your $PATH by adding this line to .profile or .bashrc or .zshrc inside your home directory.

 ```bash
   PATH="$PATH:/opt/scala-2.11.7/bin"